keithnorm/WP-Asset-Packager/README.md

     <script type="text/javascript" src="/path/to/theme/javascripts/jquery.quicksand.js"></script>
     <script type="text/javascript" src="/path/to/theme/javascripts/application.js"></script>

+## Installation

+Copy the asset_packager directory to your wp-content/plugins directory then activate the plugin via the admin panel.
+Then just use the javascript_tag function in your theme.

 ## TODO
   * Add support for stylesheets
   * Add WP admin section for setting compilation levels and other settings